Little House on the Prairie (miniseries)

-Laura Ingalls Wilder's Little House on the Prairie is a 2005 American western television miniseries directed by David L. Cunningham.
+Little House on the Prairie is a 2005 American Western television miniseries directed by David L. Cunningham.
 It is a six-part adaptation of children's novels Little House in the Big Woods (1932) and Little House on the Prairie (1935) by Laura Ingalls Wilder.
-It was broadcast on ABC as part of The Wonderful World of Disney anthology series.
+It was broadcast on ABC from March 26 to April 23, 2005, as part of The Wonderful World of Disney anthology series.